Hidden Toxins in Food Labels: How to Identify Harmful Ingredients (Part 1)

 Provide sweetness alongside fiber, minerals, and antioxidants.

-🟢 Healthy Fats
+🟢 Stable Fats

 Avocado oil, olive oil, grass-fed butter, ghee, tallow, coconut oil